lifaon74/rx-dom/README.md

 ## 📦 Installation

-**BETA**: the lib is currently in beta, meaning it's stable enough for 90% of its functions, but some may evolve in the future.
+**BETA**: the lib is currently in beta, meaning it's stable enough for most of its functions, however some may evolve in the future.
 It's ready for small or individual projects.
 Feel free to test and give feedback.

 ```bash
 yarn add @lifaon/rx-dom